mike1simon/Mike-depth-footstep-planner/README.md

 # Install required ROS packages and dependencies (also follow previous steps)
 rosdep install --from-paths src --ignore-src -r -y

-# Build the packages (might gives error on the first try due to building msgs (I still have to seperate the custom messages in a different package))
+# Build the packages (might gives error on the first try due to building msgs (WIP: seperate the custom messages in a different package))
 catkin_make
 ```